Table of Contents

 How Shockwave Therapy Works for Arthritis

-In simple terms, shockwave therapy may help:
+In practical terms, shockwave therapy may help to:

-• Improve local blood flow so more oxygen and nutrients reach the joint.
+- Improve local blood flow so more oxygen and nutrients reach the joint

-• Encourage the body to build and remodel supportive tissues around the joint.
+- Encourage the body to build and remodel supportive tissues around the joint

 Benefits of Shockwave Therapy for Arthritis Patients